bjackson14/introduction-to-me/README.md

 ## Tooltip

-The `Tooltip` omponent shows a small pop-up box when you hover over or focus on the wrapped text.
+The `Tooltip` component shows a small pop-up box when you hover over or focus on the wrapped text.
 This box can contain a title and is useful for giving more information without cluttering the page.

 ### Props